CodeLordGh/eduplan/libs/logger/docs/logger.md

 # Logger Library Documentation

 ## Overview
-The logger library provides a robust, functional logging system built on top of Pino.
-This documentation covers the complete implementation details and core functionality.
-For integration patterns and examples, see the [Logger Integration Guide](../../docs/logger-integration.md).
+The logger library provides a robust, standardized logging system built on top of Pino.
+This documentation covers the implementation details and core functionality.
+For integration patterns and examples, see the [Logger Usage Guide](../../apps/docs/logger-usage.md).

 ## Architecture